xiaoshihou514/openstreetmap_raw_raster_tiles_download_2025_5/README.md

 If you use level 10, the map is detailed enough to see districts of major cities, which should be more than enough for test cases.

+Level 10 is also separated in 2 files to avoid file size limit, use `7z x 10_sub.zip` to extract.

 # LICENSE

 [ODbL](https://www.openstreetmap.org/copyright/)